 12. Money matters

-Switzerland is in Europe, but it is not part of Eurozone, they have Swiss Franc as a currency.
-Exchange rate is very similar to Euro, so you can use it as a reference when comparing prices.
-Switzerland is known globally as a banking and financial center, so you won’t have problem using credit cards or withdrawing cash while there.
+Switzerland is in Europe, but it is not part of the Eurozone, they have the Swiss Franc as a currency.
+The exchange rate is very similar to Euro, so you can use it as a reference when comparing prices.
+Switzerland is known globally as a banking and financial center, so you won’t have a problem using credit cards or withdrawing cash while there.
 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.
-It is always good to have some cash on you, especially when leaving a tip in the restaurant or for taxi ride.
-There are ATMs and banks on every corner and cash withdrawals are in Euros with a fee.
-Major banks don’t charge ATM fees to foreigners, but privately operated ATMs may sometimes charge high fees.
-However, machine should warn you about the charge so you have a choice to cancel the transaction before committing to it.

-More info about money, banks and ATMs in Switzerland.
+More info about money, banks, and ATMs in Switzerland.

 13. What to see in Switzerland?

 Switzerland is a small country, but with so many places to see that it would be difficult to go around all attractions.
-We are listing here only most notable, there is always more to add to this list.
+We are listing here only the most notable, there is always more to add to this list.

-Jungfrau. (‘Maiden’, ‘Virgin’) Mountain summit in Bernese Alps, in center south of Switzerland.
-The peak is 4,152 meter (13,642 feet) high.
+Jungfrau. (‘Maiden’, ‘Virgin’) Mountain summit in the Bernese Alps, in the center south of Switzerland.
+The peak is 4,152 meters (13,642 feet) high.

 Jungfraujoch.
-A glacier saddle in the Bernese Alps, connecting the two peaks Jungfrau and Mönch and accessible by train.
+A glacier saddle in the Bernese Alps, connecting the two peaks Jungfrau and Mönch, and accessible by train.

 Glacier Express.
 A unique experience, a train route connecting two major mountain resorts of Zermatt and St. Moritz in the center of the Swiss Alps.

 Aletsch Glacier.
-Located in the area of eastern Bernese Alps, this is the largest glacier in the Alps,
+Located in the area of the eastern Bernese Alps, this is the largest glacier in the Alps,

 Lake Zurich.
-Located in the south side of Zurich and stretched over 40 km in a banana shape, this lake is popular for boating and swimming.
+Located on the south side of Zurich and stretched over 40 km in a banana shape, this lake is popular for boating and swimming.
 Very popular during summer with hikes and mountain views.

 Gornergrat.
 Rocky ridge in the Pennine Alps in the south of Switzerland.
-Reachable by the highest railway system in Europe, offers views of famous Matterhorn and the Gorner Glacier.
+Reachable by the highest railway system in Europe, offers views of the famous Matterhorn and the Gorner Glacier.

 Trümmelbach Falls.
-A system of ten waterfalls, fed from glaciers from nearby mountains, located in the municipality of Lauterbrunnen.
+A system of ten waterfalls, fed from glaciers from nearby mountains, is located in the municipality of Lauterbrunnen.

 Gotthard Pass.
 High elevation (over 2,100 m) road through the mountains.
 This mountain pass was connecting northern and southern Switzerland since the 13th century.